B1

 What can I plant to attract them?

 As one of the earliest emerging and latest flying bees, aim for a good variety of pollen-rich flowers that have different flower shapes and a range of flowering periods from early spring to late autumn.
-In spring shrubs such as, Lonicera, Mahonia, Viburnum and Saracocca.
+In spring shrubs such as, Lonicera, Mahonia, Viburnum and Sarcococca.
 In the summer they particularly favour flowers with long tubular florets, this is because they are a long-tongued species, plants such as, Buddleja, Delphiniums, Foxgloves, Heather and Hebe.
 In the autumn, Ivy, Michaelmas Daisy, Scabious, Sedum and Verbena.

 Mason bee